GOAL 17: Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development.

 17.3 Mobilize additional financial resources for developing countries from multiple sources.

-- Indicator 17.3.1 Foreign direct investments (FDI), official development assistance and South-South Cooperation as a proportion of total domestic budget
+- Indicator 17.3.1 Foreign direct investment, official development assistance and South-South cooperation as a proportion of gross national income

 - Indicator 17.3.2 Volume of remittances (in United States dollars) as a proportion of total GDP